 CSDI supports publicly engaged research, teaching and knowledge-sharing on democratic practices and institutions, with a focus on citizen engagement and participation, constitutional governance and transitional regimes.

-Gain intensive hands-on mentoring and training to make a difference—whether at the local, provincial or federal level—through the Summer Institute for Future Legislators (IFL) held each summer in Vancouver and in Victoria.
+Gain intensive hands-on mentoring and training to make a difference—whether at the local, provincial or federal level—through the Institute for Future Legislators (IFL) held each summer in Vancouver and in Victoria.

 The Office of Regional and International Community Engagement (ORICE)

 ORICE programs explore regional and international community engagement through course-based placements, community-led development programs, and more.

 ORICE provides several opportunities for engagement through programming.